What benefits can you expect, and what best practices can make your BIG DATA project a succes?

 Create culture where Big Data management becomes a priority in the daily processes.

-Voor wie is de SMART KPI database interessant?De SMART KPI database is interessant voor iedereen die:
+Download de SMART KPI database (Office Excel-bestand) met 184 voorbeeld KPI'sDe SMART KPI database is gemaakt voor iedereen die opzoek is naar: